 Didactic approaches to literature

-edited by Nathalie Denizot, Jean-Louis Dufays and Brigitte Louichon
+Edited by Nathalie Denizot, Jean-Louis Dufays, and Brigitte Louichon

 Publication details

-With contributions from Sylviane Ahr, Julie Babin, Chiara Bemporad, Marie-France Bishop, Noël Cordonier, Jacques Crinon, Sonya Florey, Marion Mas, Laetitia Perret, Patricia Richard- Principalli, Christophe Ronveaux, Marion Sauvaire, Bernard Schneuwly
+With contributions from Sylviane Ahr, Julie Babin, Chiara Bemporad, Marie-France Bishop, Noël Cordonier, Jacques Crinon, Sonya Florey, Marion Mas, Laetitia Perret, Patricia Richard-Principalli, Christophe Ronveaux, Marion Sauvaire, Bernard Schneuwly

-Table of contents available at: www.pun.be
+Table of contents available on the website:www.pun.be

-190 pages / 19.00 euros(flyer - order form).
+190 pages / €19.00 (flyer – order form).